-Florian Meyer, NTV 452 tel.: (858) 246-5016 e-mail: flmeyer@ucsd.edu
+Florian Meyer, NTV 452 tel.: (858) 246-5016

+e-mail: flmeyer@ucsd.edu

-Course Website: Links to Zoom meetings, video material, handouts, and homework assignments will be posted on the Canvas website.
+Course Website: Handouts and homework assignments will be posted on the Canvas website.

 Prerequisites: The minimal suggested prerequisites for the course are a background of advanced calculus, along with a good understanding of the elements of complex numbers and variables.
 Exposure to linear system theory for continuous-time signals, including Laplace and Fourier transforms, is helpful but not required.